mamonu/oldsynth_patchmutator/README.md

     Mido     (MIDI Objects for Python)

-Information of the dx7 binary format is also included in the repo for reference
+Information of the dx7 / α-juno binary format is also included in the repo for reference

+There is something related on

 https://github.com/rogerallen/dxsyx

-i would like to use python however
+I would like to use the python ecosystem however for the GA part